Religious Activities Committee

 Religious Activities Committee Meetings

-The Religious Activities Committee meetings are held quarterly at the First United Methodist Church (5510 N. Central Avenue, Phoenix), and Meeting time is from 7:15pm to 9pm.
+The Ten Commandments Hike Committee meetings are held quarterly at the First United Methodist Church (5510 N. Central Avenue, Phoenix), and Meeting time is from 7:15pm to 9pm.
 All are welcomed to attend.
 Sub-committee meetings and special events are held throughout the year.

 To be added to the Committee’s distribution list, please email your contact information or questions to Kathleen Polowski.